 Mixed reactions greeted the Center for Disease Control and Prevention’s (CDC) extension of the eviction ban until July 31, 2021.
 Renters remain safe in their homes because, under the moratorium, homeowners cannot evict covered renters for non-payment of rent until it is lifted.

 If you are a homeowner struggling to meet your mortgage obligations and other expenses, you are probably not taking this news well.
 Many property owners have lost their rental income due to the pandemic.
 But thanks to the federal and local stimulus packages, renters will be able to pay their rent and homeowners will be able to recoup their income losses.

 Renter Obligations Under the Moratorium

-Renters who are unable to meet their rental payments because of income loss, may take advantage of rental relief funds.
+Renters who are unable to meet their rental payments because of income loss may take advantage of rental relief funds.
 The federal government prepared a $4.55B financial aid for renters and homeowners, and allocated it in 360 programs across the country.
-To benefit from this aid, renters must provide self declaration of financial distress due to the pandemic and submit supporting documents.
-Homeowners, with full cooperation of their renters, may apply to the program on their behalf.
+To benefit from this aid, renters must provide a self-declaration of financial distress due to the pandemic and submit supporting documents.
+Homeowners, with the full cooperation of their renters, may apply to the program on their behalf.

 Homeowner Obligations Under the Moratorium

 Homeowners can face criminal charges if they violate the eviction moratorium.
 Individual homeowners evicting a qualified renter for non-payment of rent will be held accountable for criminal penalties of a $100,000 fine, one year incarceration, or both.

 While the homeowner is not required to inform the renter of the eviction moratorium and may suspect that a renter is not covered under the program, the latter is considered covered unless otherwise decided upon by a court.